About Art History

 B.A. in Art History

-At the undergraduate level, we offer the Bachelor of Arts, B.A., in Art History for students who choose to emphasize art history studies as part of a humanities degree.
+At the undergraduate level, we offer the Bachelor of Arts, B.A., in Art History for students who emphasize art history studies as part of a humanities degree.
 The program offers courses in methodologies, art history across the globe, museology, theory, criticism and cultural history of art.

 The Art History program enhances your understanding of past and contemporary visual art forms.
 We teach you about global artistic production, relevant technologies, critical methods, learning theories and innovative approaches.